BalintCsala/VanillaPuddingTart/README.md

 A rough approximation can be found quickly by multiplying the width and height of the screen and taking the third root.
 This will be the maximum value you could reach in an ideal scenario, but the actual value will probably be less.

 For instance:
-A 4k screen (3840x2160) has an area of 8294400 pixels, so the theoretical max view area width is 202, but the largest value that satisfies the inequality is 196, therefore the actual value is 196.
+A 4k screen (3840x2160) has an area of 8294400 pixels, so the theoretical maximum view area width is 202, but the largest value that satisfies the inequality is 196, therefore the actual value is 196.

 ```
 floor(3840 / 196) = 19